Requirements for Students Matriculating in Fall 2011 and After

 Languages: History majors are encouraged to develop competence in one or more foreign languages and to use this competence in their historical reading and research.
 Knowledge of a foreign language is particularly important for students planning graduate work.

-AP Credits: Students who received a 4 or higher on an AP history exam must complete a history course with a minimum grade of B in order to receive a college credit for the exam.
+Advanced Placement (AP): Students who received a 4 or higher on the US History AP exam or European History AP exam must complete a history course at the 2000 level or higher with a minimum grade of B in order to receive a college credit for the exam.
 AP credits do not count towards the history major or any college requirements; credits from AP exams only count towards total credits needed for graduation.
-If a student has scores for more than one AP history exam, only 1 total credit will be awarded.
+If a student has scores for more than one AP History exam, only one total credit is awarded.
+In order to receive credit for advanced placement work, students must have their scores officially reported to the Office of the Registrar by the end of their Sophomore year at Bowdoin.
 See the registrar's page for more information.

 Requirements for the Minor in History